Railway air brake: Modern systems

-An emergency brake application brings in an additional component of each car's air brake system.
-The triple valve is divided into two portions: the service section, which contains the mechanism used during brake applications made during service reductions, and the emergency section, which senses the faster emergency reduction of train line pressure.
-In addition, each car's air brake reservoir is divided into two sections—the service portion and the emergency portion—and is known as the "dual-compartment reservoir".
-Normal service applications transfer air pressure from the service section to the brake cylinder, while emergency applications cause the triple valve to direct all air in both the sections of the dual-compartment reservoir to the brake cylinder, resulting in a 20 to 30 percent stronger application.
+An emergency brake application adds a component to each car's air brake system.
+The triple valve is divided into two portions: the service section, which contains the mechanism used for brake applications during service reductions, and the emergency section, which senses the faster emergency reduction in train line pressure.
+In addition, each car's air brake reservoir is divided into two sections—the service and emergency portions—and is known as the "dual-compartment reservoir".
+Normal service applications transfer air pressure from the service section to the brake cylinder.
+In contrast, emergency applications direct all air from both sections of the dual-compartment reservoir to the brake cylinder, resulting in a 20 to 30 percent stronger application.

-The emergency portion of each triple valve is activated by the higher rate of reduction of brake pipe pressure.
+The higher rate of brake pipe pressure reduction activates the emergency portion of each triple valve.
 Due to the length of trains and the small diameter of the brake pipe, the rate of reduction is highest near the front of the train (in the case of an engine operator-initiated emergency application) or near the break in the brake pipe (in the case of loss of brake pipe integrity).
-Farther away from the source of the emergency application, the rate of reduction can be reduced to the point where triple valves will not detect the application as an emergency reduction.
-To prevent this, each triple valve's emergency portion contains an auxiliary vent port, which, when activated by an emergency application, also locally vents the brake pipe's pressure directly to atmosphere.
-This serves to more rapidly vent the brake pipe and hasten the propagation of the emergency reduction rate along the entire length of the train.
+The farther away from the source of the emergency application, the greater the reduction rate can be before triple valves will not detect the application as an emergency reduction.
+To prevent this, each triple valve's emergency portion contains an auxiliary vent port that, when activated by an emergency application, locally vents the brake pipe pressure directly to the atmosphere.
+This serves to vent the brake pipe more rapidly and hasten the propagation of the emergency reduction rate along the entire length of the train.

 Use of distributed power (i.e., remotely controlled locomotive units mid-train and/or at the rear end) somewhat mitigates the time-lag problem with long trains, because a telemetered radio signal from the engine operator in the front locomotive commands the distant units to initiate brake pressure reductions that propagate quickly through nearby cars.

 Distributors

 Many modern air brake systems use distributors instead of triple valves.
-These serve the same function as triple valves, but have additional functionality such as the ability to partially release the brakes.
+These serve the same function as triple valves but also offer additional functionality, such as the ability to release the brakes partially.